 1. The first for me is the area I’m training in.
 It has to be tidy.
 Not because I’m a clean freak, but because anything left out just reminds me of the chores I’ve got to do, bills to pay, life to sort out when I get out of the saddle.

 2. My dining room has wooden floors so I struggled with the inevitable whirring noise and slippage.
 Stealing a rug from the bedroom seemed to do the trick.
 I now just sound like a prop plane instead of a jumbo jet taking off.

-5. Even in the coldest of winters, I open the front and back door to create a through draft.
-We have halogen lights in our dining room that emit the power of a thousand suns, so ventilation is a must, otherwise I overheat and the resulting sweaty mess is unbearable.
+5. Even in the coldest of winters, I open the front and back door to create a through draught.
+We have halogen lights in our dining room that emit the power of a thousand suns, so ventilation is a must, otherwise, I overheat and the resulting sweaty mess is unbearable.

 6. Clothing is kept to a minimum, bib shorts and sports bra, anything more and I struggle.
 I wear my old faithful Descente bibs, even though they are thread bare in the wrong place I can get away with it because I’m alone, in the safety of my home, not offending anyone.

 7. One last thing, I never ever forget a towel.
 Not wanting to create more mess to clear up, mopping up the gallons of sweat is essential, plus my road bikes handlebars are a handy hanger.

 We’re intrigued to hear about other cyclist’s routines so, anyone cares to share their training rituals?